 1) Keep a list of search terms (authors, titles, relevant keywords, subjects, themes and concepts) from reference sources (bibliographies, research guides, topical encyclopedias, etc.).
-Use Reference Universe as a guide (it indexes many reference sources, links to UF online subscriptions).
-Browse the relevant areas of the reference stacks.
-Browse in the Humanities & Social Sciences Reference area in Library West as well as the reference areas of other branches, depending on your topic.
+Browse in the Reference books area in Library West or reference areas in other branches, depending on your topic.

 2) Use these results to target your search for books in the library catalog.
 Check the detailed view of any promising records to see subject headings and consider alternative search terms.
 Pay close attention to library locations, as materials may be located in various branch libraries.
-See the Just Getting Started pages or Overview of Collections & Services for a brief orientation.
+See Libraries at a glance for a brief orientation.

 3) You now should have a list of authors who work in your chosen area of research, along with some relevant terms and narrower topics that you'd like to pursue further.
-Use your developing list of leads to search for relevant scholarly articles in the journal index databases (see the research gateway and project starters for general suggestions).
-Like Reference Universe, Google Scholar integrates UF Libraries' electronic holdings and provides links back into resources available to UF faculty, students and staff.
+Use your developing list of leads to search for relevant scholarly articles in the journal index databases (see project starters for general suggestions).
+If you're logged in to the UF network or remotely with VPN, then Google Scholar will integrate UF Libraries' electronic holdings and provides links back into resources available to UF faculty, students and staff.
 Continue to apply your developing list of leads iteratively, using new terms again in the research tools that you've already used with only your initial list.